 How the Read More tag appears in the text editor:

-The best way to tease your content is to leave just a sentence or two before the Read More tag.
-You want your reader to read this little snippet, be engaged, and then click to enter the actual post and read the rest of the content.
+The best way to tease your content is to create an excerpt of just one or two sentences.
+You want your reader to read this little snippet, be engaged, and then click to enter the actual post from your blog roll and read the rest of the content.

 And this is how your post will appear from your blogroll once saved and published.